 - Colonic-vaginal fistula: A fistula between the colon and the vagina is called a colonic-vaginal fistula.
 This can cause gas and feces to pass through the vagina.

 - Anal fistula: A fistula from the intestines to the anus is called an anal fistula.
 Mucus and pus may discharge from the fistula’s opening around the anus.

 Malabsorption is common with Crohn’s disease.
 It can lead to nutritional deficiencies as scarred and damaged tissues fail to absorb nutrients properly.
 If you have chronic diarrhea, your intestines may not have time to absorb nutrients.
 Malabsorption can also lead to anemia and malnutrition.

 Restless leg syndrome (RLS)

-RLS is extreme discomfort in one or both legs when sitting or lying down.
+RLS is a feeling of needing to move one or both legs when sitting or lying down.
 It may improve when your Crohn’s is treated, or it may need to be treated separately.

 Increased risk of cancer

 Crohn’s disease increases your risk of developing colon cancer.
 Regular screenings are recommended.